babelfish-for-postgresql/babelfish_project_website/_client/c.md

  freetds-libs                          x86_64                         1.1.20-4.fc34                            fedora                         423 k
 ```

-If you are coding in C, make sure that the -devel packages (= header files) are
-also installed.
-These header files will be needed to compile the code on your
+If you are coding in C, make sure that you've also installed the `freetds-devel` packages (the header files).
+The header files are used when compiling the code on your system.
-system.

 ## Connecting to the database

-The first thing we want to achieve is to connect to the database and check the
-connection.
-The following listing contains a small C program to make that
-happen:
+The first part of our example manages header files, variable definitions, and error handling.
+The example uses header files from both the standard C library (stdio.h, stdlib.h, unistd.h, sys/param.h) and the FreeTDS library (sybfront.h, sybdb.h and syberror.h):

 ```c
 #include <stdio.h>